ppy/osu-wiki/news/2026/2026-07-19-project-loved-july-2026.md

 The \[\[BG Thumbnail\]\] difficulty is *not* being nominated for Loved.\
 *description written by [Carpihat](https://osu.ppy.sh/users/10085090)*

 Guess who's back?
 Our GOAT [Kawawa](https://osu.ppy.sh/users/4647754) is officially back to osu!mania!
 So, this time, we are going to nominate a very known practice pack from them!
-We picked this delay pack since we have not nominated a delay style map for a while already too.
+We picked this delay pack since we have not nominated a delay-style map for a while already too.

 Kawawa is a professional member when it comes to gameplay and mapping in 7K.
 If you are a new 7K player, and you are looking for more maps to practice, Kawawa would be a recommended mapper for you!
 They have maps ranged in all difficulties, and they're clean and consistent.